Harnessing 'git bulk' for Efficient Multi-Repo Management (with examples)

 Explanation:

-Example output:
+Example Output:

-Workspace 'workspace_name' removed successfully.
+Workspace 'workspace_name' has been removed successfully.

-Use case 8: Remove all workspaces
+Use case 8: Remove All Workspaces

 Code: